Homer Bone

-Education and career
+Early life and career

 Born on January 25, 1883, in Franklin, Johnson County, Indiana, Bone attended the public schools.
 He first worked for the United States postal service and in the accounting and credit department of a furniture company.

 Bone moved with his parents and family to Tacoma, Washington in 1899 after the state was admitted to the Union.
 He graduated from the Tacoma Law School (now defunct) in 1911.
 He was admitted to the bar the same year and entered private practice in Tacoma.
 From 1911 to 1932, he was in private practice.

 In 1912 Bone served as a special deputy prosecutor for Pierce County, Washington in 1912.
 He also served as corporation counsel for the Port of Tacoma in Washington from 1918 to 1932.

+State legislative service

 Initially belonging to the Socialist Party of America, Bone ran as an unsuccessful candidate for prosecuting attorney and Mayor of Tacoma.
-He was elected to the Washington House of Representatives as a Farmer-Labor candidate, serving one term from 1923 to 1924.
+He was elected to the Washington House of Representatives as a Farmer-Laborite, serving one term from 1923 to 1925.